 Step 1.
 Manage your weight

 If you are overweight or obese, weight loss is an important first step in reducing your risk of colorectal cancer development and recurrence.
 This increased risk comes from higher blood levels of insulin and related hormones that appear to encourage cancer growth.
 Aim for a body mass index (BMI) of 18.5-24.9.
-(Use our BMI Calculator to find out your BMI score).
 Even if your BMI is far from the target range, a body weight loss of 10% can reduce your cancer risk.

 Step 2.
 Get and stay physically active